Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you are a gun owner and do not currently have a safety lock of some sort on your firearm, we encourage you to take advantage of this opportunity to help make your home and our community as safe as it can be.
 No I.D. or additional information is needed for pick up.
 In addition, you may pick up multiple locks.

 Bicycle licenses are available at the police department during normal business hours (8 a.m. to 4:30 p.m.).
+You can also complete the application online.
 There is no fee to register a bike.
 The license is valid for the lifetime of the bicycle.
 The following information is needed to obtain your bicycle license and sticker: